 Our priority in Bible class is to maximize and encourage time spent reading and understanding the Word of God.
 Our Bible curriculum is designed to answer three main questions: Who is God/Jesus?
 Who am I? and Who is my Neighbor?
 Using a variety of resources, these themes are cycled through in Grades 4-6, Grades 7-8, and again in Grades 9-12.
 The idea is to build a foundation of faith and the knowledge of God, then to nurture individual growth in obedience, spiritual disciplines and identity, then to bear fruit in service, mentoring and evangelism.

 We start each day and end each day with Jesus, as He is our Alpha and Omega.
 Assembly or Classroom devotions are our Alpha time.
 Tuesday mornings, grades K-6 gather at Assembly to commit the day to our Lord, worship, and learn more of His goodness and grace.
 Each week a different class plans, prepares and leads an Assembly where our teachers present a topic from our annual theme.
-This year, our theme is "Heroes of the Faith".
 Students may lead and participate in worship, skits that emphasize the character trait or point of meditation for the week, prayer, Scripture reading, guest speaker, etc. Assembly on Thursday will be led by the Head of School, Dr. Zawacki.
 We also use this time to give announcements and offer special recognition to students who are celebrating birthdays.
 On Mondays and Wednesdays, our students will have classroom devotions where Scripture will be discussed, and prayer will take place.
 This is our Alpha Time.

 Our students belong to families who are growing in the knowledge and grace of our Lord Jesus Christ.
 As such, they participate in worship and Bible training at home and at church.
 We provide a context in which students may delve deeper into the foundations of their faith.
 We do so through study of the Scriptures themselves, Bible stories in grades K-3 and curricula in grades 4 and up that help students strengthen their faith, with an emphasis on inductive study.
 In Grades 4 - 6 students study Genesis (Who is God?), the Gospel of John (Who is Jesus?), several New Testament epistles, prayer, inductive Bible study skills, and a peacemaker study (Who am I?
 Who is my Neighbor?).
 We do not take doctrinal stances on the minor teachings of Scripture.
 Bible reading, narration and journaling are scheduled at the end of each regular school day in grades K-6.
 This is our Omega time.